web3privacy/eps25/README.md

 ## COMMENTS

 - This repository is automatically deployed on Github Pages
-- The website has a unique subdomain: [s24prg.web3privacy.info](https://s24prg.web3privacy.info/)
+- The website has a unique subdomain: TBD

 ## RELEASES